The IKON PASS Gives Skiers Across The Continent Some New Options When It Comes To Iconic Ski Destinations

 Now There’s a New Way To Ski East, West, and Everywhere in Between!

-If you haven’t already heard, last July a new company called Alterra Mountain Company out of Denver plunked down $1.7 billion to purchase Steamboat and its sister resorts.
-On March 6, the company started selling the Ikon Pass for $899, which gives you unlimited access with no blackout restrictions to Steamboat and 11 other ski destinations owned by Alterra, plus limited (usually seven days) access to 13 other partner destinations, also with no blackout dates.
+If you haven’t already heard, during July of 2017 a new company called Alterra Mountain Company out of Denver plunked down $1.7 billion to purchase Steamboat and its sister resorts.
+In the Spring of 2018 the company started selling the Ikon Pass, which gives you unlimited access with no blackout restrictions to Steamboat and 13 other ski destinations owned by Alterra, plus limited (7 days) access to 23 other partner destinations, also with no blackout dates.
 See IKON PASS for full details.

 Child Companion Rates

-If you’re planning to purchase a pass for a child 12 and under, and you’ve purchased an adult pass, you’ll pay just $149 for a base Pass or $199 for the full pass.
+If you’re planning to purchase a pass for a child 12 and under, and you’ve purchased an adult pass, you’ll pay just $159 for a base Pass or $199 for the full pass (after the $100 savings with adult pass purchase).
 The child on your pass is not required to actually be related to you, which could come in handy for certain groups.

 Which Option is Best for You?